zfcampus/apigility-documentation/auth/authentication-oauth2.md

 requests access to the API of a third-party server.
 In a browser-based application, you cannot store the `client_secret` in a secure way, which means you cannot use the previous workflow (web-server application).
 Instead, we need to use an *implicit* grant.
-This is similar to the authorization code but rather than an authorization code being returned from the authorization request a token is returned.
+This is similar to the authorization code, but rather than an authorization code being returned from the authorization request, a token is returned.

 In the following diagram, we illustrate the 2 steps needed for the authentication of browser-based application scenarios: